-This vehicle may also be equipped with side airbags to protect the driver, front, and rear passengers sitting next to a window.
-If the vehicle is equipped with side airbags, they are located above the side windows.
+This vehicle may also be equipped with Supplemental Side Airbag Inflatable Curtains (SABIC) to protect the driver, front, and rear passengers sitting next to a window.
+If the vehicle is equipped with SABIC, they are located above the side windows.
 The trim covering the side airbags is labeled SRS AIRBAG.

-NOTE: Airbag covers may not be obvious in the interior trim; but they will open to allow airbag deployment.
+- Airbag covers may not be obvious in the interior trim; but they will open during airbag deployment. - After any collision, the vehicle should be taken to an authorized dealer immediately.